UltraDEV007/Ruby-care/README.md

 - We are calling the map function to loop, we are not bothered about whats actually inside the array.
 - for example: console.log(Array(5).fill().map(() => '⭐')) (in this case, the icon paramter is the star emoji.)

   > => ['⭐', '⭐', '⭐', '⭐', '⭐']

+- "&#8199;" just means space each one of the stars by a figure space, think &nbsp;, but a bit more to the margins of my liking, nbsp's spaces just didn't look right.

 ```
 export default function ratingLogic(ratingParam, iconParam) {